Professor of Environmental Science, Umbra Institute, Perugia, Italy

 “Marine conservation and conservation strategy are the foundation for most of my work.
 Fortunately, I’ve been able to pursue research topics that are of particular importance to me.
 My current work focuses on the human connections with the coast, specifically interactions with the fisheries and the marine environment.

-“My other research interests include voluntourism, coastal and marine tourism, marine mammal tourism, education and interpretation aboard marine tours, and gender biases in field research.
-I’m especially proud of a co-edited volume a colleague and I released earlier this year, which explores how our gender, in this case femininity, influences our fieldwork and experiences.”
+“My other research interests include coastal and marine tourism, marine mammal tourism, education and interpretation aboard marine tours, and gender biases in field research.
+I’m especially proud of a co-edited volume, Femininities in the Field, a colleague and I released in 2018, which explores how our gender, in this case femininity, influences our fieldwork and experiences.
+I’m also happy to report we are now working on Masculinities in the Field.”

 Researching tourism around the world